 Stop your child from sharing cups and other dishware.

 Keep your child at home until they are better.

 When should I call my child’s healthcare provider?

 Makes a whistling sound (stridor) that becomes louder with each breath

 Has a hard time swallowing their saliva, or drools

 Has a blue or dusky color around the fingernails, mouth, or nose

-Struggles to catch his or her breath
+Struggles to catch their breath

 Can't speak or make sounds

 Call your child's healthcare provider right away if your child: